 Not anymore.
 Thanks to deep political polarization and an explosion of news(ish) content shared on social media, whether a news item is "real" or "fake" is now mostly a matter of personal opinion.
 If the news fits our preconceived political notions, then it's real.
 Otherwise, it's biased, crooked, conspiratorial or even "Soviet-style propaganda."

-That last label is how some critics on Twitter described a video posted last Sunday on the Facebook page for Donald J. Trump, and his organization that's campaigning (yes, already) for President Trump's re-election in 2020.
+That last label is how some critics on Twitter described a video posted on Aug.
+6 on the Facebook page for Donald J. Trump, and his organization that's campaigning (yes, already) for President Trump's re-election in 2020.

 In the one-and-a-half-minute video, a former CNN commentator named Kayleigh McEnany shares the "News of the Week" from Trump Tower in New York City.
 The news is unabashedly good — McEnany cites a positive job report, an immigration bill and the president honoring veterans — and delivered with all the trappings of a cable TV news broadcast, including over-the-shoulder graphics and b-roll footage.